-Students wishing to earn a certificate in Community-Based Environmental Management will be required to complete a series of 4 core and advanced courses during the 2 year MEM program that will add to a total of 12 course credits.
+Students wishing to earn a certificate in Community-Based Environmental Management will be required to complete a total of 12 credits of core and advanced courses.

 It is expected that most or all certificate components can be used to fulfill other graduate degree requirements (e.g., program–specific course requirements or other electives).

-- ENV 755 Community-Based Environmental Management – Shapiro (Fall)
+- ENV 755 Community-Based Environmental Management – Shapiro-Garza (Fall)

-- ENV 795 Practicum in Community-Based Environmental Management – Shapiro (Spring)
+- ENV 795 Practicum in Community-Based Environmental Management – Shapiro-Garza (Spring)

-- ENV 557 Social Science Surveys for Environmental Management – Kramer (Spring)
+- ENV 557: Social Science Surveys for Environmental Management (Spring)

 - ENV 579S: Collective Action, Environment, and Development – Pfaff-Talikoff (Fall)

-- ENV 658 Applied Qualitative Research Methods – Clark (Spring)
+- ENV 658/A: Applied Qualitative Research Methods – Clark (Spring)

-- ENV 528SA: Community-Based Marine Conservation in the Gulf of California (DUML) (Spring)
+- ENV 528SA: Community-Based Marine Conservation in the Gulf of California Basurto, Marine Lab (Spring)

 - ENV 538: Global Environmental Health and Economics – Pattanayak (Fall)